white clouds above silhouette of clouds at day

 Project Number: 058

-Category: Emissions, Supersonics, Tools
+Category: Combustion Products, Supersonics, Tools

-Innovations in aircraft and engine design, which aim to reduce noise, could lead to increased fuel burn, emissions, and atmospheric effects.
+Innovations in aircraft and engine design, which aim to reduce noise, could lead to increased fuel burn, combustion products, and atmospheric effects.
 This is especially true for supersonic aircraft.
 Decision-makers, who aim to consider these tradeoffs, subsequently need detailed information on the atmospheric impacts associated with changes in fuel burn and on the inherent uncertainties in the atmospheric impacts.
 For this purpose, rapid atmospheric assessment tools have been developed.
 These tools are suitable for use in cost-benefit analyses and have robust consideration of uncertainties.
 However, the existing tools only cover the impacts of the subsonic aircraft fleet which operates almost exclusively in the troposphere and lowermost stratosphere.

 Annual Reports